Volunteer for Hen Harrier Action

 Additionally, we need to reach new audiences, and increase public awareness and engagement to spread the word about hen harriers and Hen Harrier Days, for that we need volunteers with a variety of skills to help us.
 Perhaps you are involved in a certain community via a hobby such as rambling or singing, for example, and feel that you could engage that community with our assistance.
 Or perhaps you have good technical skills and could support Hen Harrier Action ‘behind the scenes’.
 Whatever skills you have, if you would like to volunteer, we would like to hear from you.

 Why volunteer for HHA?

-Millions of people volunteer their time and skills to charities in the UK.
-And there are probably almost as many reasons why they do so.
-Many want to 'give something back', but especially in the environmental sector there is a sense that time is running out and that we should all do our bit.
-For many there is also benefit in using skills that are not fully deployed in the 'day job', or which in some way are a counterpoint to it.
-There's no doubt that volunteering also broadens experience in a valuable if sometimes intangible way, which is why it can suit people of all ages.
+Becoming a volunteer is very rewarding: it’s a chance to meet new people, share your skills and make a positive difference to the environment.
+Millions of people volunteer their time and skills to charities in the UK, for several different reasons.
+Many want to ‘give something back’, but especially in the environmental sector there is a sense that we can all do something to look after our planet.
+Volunteering also broadens experience in a valuable if sometimes intangible way, which is why it can suit so many different people.

 If you volunteer with HHA, you will be working with a group of people who are committed to the cause of ending the persecution of raptors and other animals, ending the mismanagement of the uplands, and widening access to these areas.
 The amount of time we are each able to give may vary but we all support each other, and will support you too should you want to join us.
 Our volunteers are extremely important to us and we will endeavour to ensure that we utilise your skills in the best way possible.

 For more information, please contact us via the Enquiry form – link below.